enedil/slay-time-analyzer/README.md

-Start with `cargo build --release`.
+Start with `rustup override set 1.71.0 && cargo build --release`.
 There are two modules.
 First one hardly works correctly, and lacks appropriate analyzer and will be described later.

 # Version 1: